 Create a nested subtask

-To create a nested subtask, click the + icon next to an existing subtask.
-You can then rearrange it as needed within your task Hierarchy!
+In all locations to create a nested subtask, click the + icon next to an existing subtask.
+You'll be able to rearrange or move it if needed.

-You can move a nested subtask through the Hierarchy in several ways.
-You can:
+You can rearrange or move a nested subtask in the following ways: